OrigamingWasTaken/UltraNix.Wiki/F.A.Q..md

+#### When will you come back?
+I'm not sure, but I intend to try reviving this project once the game is upgraded to Unity 2022.
+For now, PRs are open for anyone who wants to contribute.

 #### Is this a recompilation of ULTRAKILL?
 No. This is a script that downloads a dummy UnityPlayer, and moves the game files into their proper place to be run on UNIX-likes.
 It's basically a glorified mod installer.